Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 Matrix Multiply
 ===============

-The DSPLib contains one Matrix Multiply/GEMM (General Matrix Multiply) solution for AIE and AIE-ML.
+The DSPLib contains one Matrix Multiply/GEMM (General Matrix Multiply) solution for AI Engine (AIE) and AIE-ML.
 The GEMM has two input ports connected to two windows of data.
 The inputs are denoted as Matrix A (inA) and Matrix B (inB).
-Matrix A has a template parameter TP_DIM_A to describe the number of rows of A. The number of columns of inA must be equal to the number of rows of inB.
-This is denoted with the template parameter TP_DIM_AB.
-The number of columns of B is denoted by TP_DIM_B.
+Matrix A has a ``TP_DIM_A`` template parameter to describe the number of rows of A. The number of columns of inA must be equal to the number of rows of inB.
+This is denoted with the ``TP_DIM_AB`` template parameter.
+The number of columns of B is denoted by ``TP_DIM_B``.

 An output port connects to a window, where the data for the output matrix will be stored.
-The output matrix will have rows = inA rows (TP_DIM_A) and columns = inB (TP_DIM_B) columns.
-The data type of both input matrices can be configured and the data type of the output is derived from the inputs.
+The output matrix will have rows = inA rows (``TP_DIM_A``) and columns = inB (``TP_DIM_B``) columns.
+The data type of both input matrices can be configured, and the data type of the output is derived from the inputs.

 ~~~~~~~~~~~
 Entry Point